Stop Wasting People’s Time (in a #LeanStartup or any Organization) by Separating Signal From Noise With a story from KaiNexus

 I'm sure some at Lean Startup Week will wonder about the relevance of a famed quality guru who passed away almost 25 years ago.

 Thankfully, Eric Ries sees the relevance and cited Dr. Deming a few times in his first book The Lean Startup.
 I'll be recording a podcast in a few weeks with Eric about his upcoming book (which is excellent, based on the early copy I received), The Startup Way.
-If you have questions you'd like me to ask, contact me or post a comment below.

 In The Lean Startup, Eric wrote: